We respect the need for our students to enjoy quiet and privacy in their residence halls. For this reason, single rooms are standard for all students.

 Most students are housed in residence halls with central baths, but the newer residence halls (described below) have private baths.

 Seven “home-style” residence halls opened in 2005.
-Each building houses eight students — all with their own bedroom and private bath.
+Each building houses eight students — each with their own bedroom and private bath.
 The central area features a living room and kitchen.

 The newer residence halls were built according to the life-supporting principles of Vedic architecture, and are environment-friendly.
 Geothermal technology is used to conserve energy, and natural materials are used whenever possible.